She Cries Your Name

 "She Cries Your Name" is a song by Beth Orton.
-It was released as her third single and found on her 1996 debut album Superpinkymandy and again, as a slightly different version, on her 1996 release Trailer Park.
+It was released as her third single and found on her 1993 debut album Superpinkymandy and again, as a slightly different version, on her 1996 release Trailer Park.
 It was also re-released in 1997, with a different set of B-sides.

 Background

-An early version of "She Cries Your Name" appeared on the 1995 William Orbit album Strange Cargo Hinterland.
-This version was substantially different from Orton's solo versions, removing most of the folk elements.
-Orton would later repurpose her chorus on the Orton song, sung repeatedly with layered vocals, as the chorus of her solo version of the track.
+The earliest version of "She Cries Your Name" appeared on Orton's 1993 debut album Superpinkymandy.
+Another early version of "She Cries Your Name" appears on William Orbit's 1995 album Strange Cargo Hinterland.
+The Strange Cargo Hinterland version removed Orton's verses from the Superpinkymandy version, but retains her chorus vocals and the original instrumentation.
+The third and best-known version of the track appeared on Orton's second album, Trailer Park.
+This version includes all of the lyrics from the Superpinkymandy version, but with different production.

-The 1996 re-release of "She Cries Your Name" was the lead single from Trailer Park.
+"She Cries Your Name" was the lead single for Trailer Park, released in September 1996.
+The single was re-released in June 1997 with a different set of B-sides.

-Both releases contain 4 songs, and were released on CD and vinyl.
 The initial release peaked at #76, and the re-release at #40 in the UK official singles chart.

 Video

-The video for "She Cries Your Name" was shot in a trailer park in the Mojave Desert, which inspired the title of Orton's Trailer Park LP.
+The video for "She Cries Your Name" was filmed at a trailer park in the Mojave Desert, which inspired the title of Orton's album Trailer Park.
 MTV placed the video into active rotation on September 16, 1997.